College of Law (Australia): Structure

 A public company limited by guarantee, the College of Law Limited is regulated by the Australian Charities and Not-For-Profits Commission.
 In Australia, the College is a Self-Accrediting Authority recognised by the Tertiary Education Quality and Standards Agency (TEQSA).
 In New Zealand, the College is accredited by the New Zealand Qualifications Authority, which rated the College "Highly Confident" in its educational performance.

-The chief executive officer and principal is Neville Carter.
-As of March 2016 the chair of the College of Law is Joseph Catanzariti.
+As of July 2025, the Chief Executive Officer and Principal is Marcus Martin.
+As of March 2016, the chair of the College of Law is Joseph Catanzariti.

 Publications

 The College produces a series of textbooks to support its PLT training, known as the Practice Papers, which are self-published.
 Covering a number of core practice areas, the Practice Papers also serve as practical guides for lawyers in their early years of practice.
 From 1983 to 1998, the College published The Journal of Professional Legal Education on behalf of the Australian Professional Legal Education Conference.